honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 $ helm repo add honestbee-charts https://github.com/honestbee/public-charts
 ```

-Next we can search for Charts:
+We can then search for Charts:

 ```bash
 $ helm search hello